On 2 May 2019, the LGBTIQ Justice Working Group held its ninth meeting.

-Representatives from the Victorian Pride Centre (VPC) attended to provide an overview of the VPC and seek feedback from Working Group members on how the VPC can best meet the needs of LGBTI communities.
-The VPC will be an inclusive space which will house LGBTI organisations while also providing flexible and multi-use spaces, a health service, training room, meeting rooms, a reflection room, café/bar, theatrette and gallery.
+Representatives from the Victorian Pride Centre (VPC) attended to provide an overview of the VPC and seek feedback from Working Group members on how the VPC can best meet the needs of LGBTIQ communities.
+The VPC will be an inclusive space which will house LGBTIQ organisations while also providing flexible and multi-use spaces, a health service, training room, meeting rooms, a reflection room, café/bar, theatrette and gallery.
 The VPC is due to open in mid-2020.

-The 2015 Victorian Government Access to Justice Review recommended the inclusion of legal triage and services in the proposed Pride Centre, in order to provide tailored and specialist legal information, education, referrals, and legal advice to LGBTI people and to deliver LGBTI cultural competency training to legal service providers.
+The 2015 Victorian Government Access to Justice Review recommended the inclusion of legal triage and services in the proposed Pride Centre, in order to provide tailored and specialist legal information, education, referrals, and legal advice to LGBTIQ people and to deliver LGBTIQ cultural competency training to legal service providers.
 Working Group members discussed possible options for implementing this recommendation and agreed to set up a working group to scope a service model.

 Working Group members also discussed matters relating to: